Free shipping over $100

-14K gold-filled material is a type of metal alloy widely used in jewelry and other decorative items.
-Comprising a thick layer of 14-karat gold mechanically bonded to a core of base metal, it offers a more affordable alternative to solid gold while maintaining a luxurious appearance.
-The "14K" denotes the gold's purity, indicating that it contains 58.3% pure gold.
-This layering process results in a durable and tarnish-resistant product, ensuring a longer lifespan compared to gold-plated items.
+14K Gold-Filled is a type of metal alloy widely used in jewelry.
+It is a thick layer of 14-karat gold mechanically bonded to a core of base metal, offering a more affordable alternative to solid gold while maintaining a luxurious appearance.
+Gold-Filled features 5% gold as opposed to a Gold-Plated piece that only features .05% gold.
+This layering process and gold content results in a durable and tarnish-resistant product, ensuring a longer lifespan compared to gold-plated items.
 Although not solid gold, 14K gold-filled jewelry provides an attractive compromise between quality and cost, making it a popular choice for those seeking elegance on a budget.
 See below for how to best care for your 14K Gold-Filled Pieces.

 2. Remove Before Activities: Remove gold-filled jewelry before engaging in activities that might cause physical damage or expose it to chemicals, such as swimming or heavy exercise.